-When deploying an internal Infrastructure as a Service (IaaS) cloud, there is a broad array of security considerations that organizations must take into account to not only meet security best practices
+When deploying an internal Infrastructure as a Service (IaaS) cloud, there is a broad array of security considerations that organizations must take into account to not only meet security best practices but also comply with regulatory requirements.

 Many virtualization platforms offer specific controls for securing virtual machines; organizations should certainly take advantage of these.